nshimaza/dotnet-hello-ir800/README.md

 While IOx app is running, we can access to console of the container using `ioxclient` tool with following command.

+NOTE: Before you access to the app console, make sure your `ioxclient` has correct profile created for your IR8x9.
+Use `ioxclient profile create` command to create new profile.
+Use port number 22 for SSH instead of default 2222.

 ```shell-session
 $ ioxclient application console <app-ID>
 ```